 This Wedgemount Lake hike ends, rather appropriately, at the gorgeous Wedgemount Lake.
 Gaze out at the tranquil waters surrounded by the massive glacier — this is the kind of view you need to stop and appreciate for as long as you can.
 There is also a small non-heated hut and tent pads for camping.

-Note: This hike is only offered by us after the snow melt due to avalanche hazard.
+Note: This hike is only offered by us after the snowmelt due to avalanche hazards.
 However, if you’re specifically looking for a snowy, winter adventure, check out our BC Snowshoe Hikes, such as our Cheakamus Lake Snowshoeing and Elfin Lakes Winter Hike.
-More details on BeWild’s Wedgemount Lake tour:
+More details on BeWild’s Wedgemount Lake Guided Hike:

 *All times are approximate and are subject to change based on the events of the day.